Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Caffeine is a naturally occurring substance found in coffee beans.

-The level of caffeine in a cup of coffee depends on a number of factors, including the variety of coffee beans, the roasting process, and brewing time and method.
+The level of caffeine in a cup of coffee depends on several factors, including the type of coffee beans, the roasting process, and the brewing time and method.

 Blonde roast coffee has a caffeine content that is slightly higher than the average caffeine content of a dark roast:

-• Dark-roasted coffee contains 190mg of caffeine per 8-ounce cup (0.24 l) of brewed coffee.
+• Dark-roasted coffee contains approximately 190mg of caffeine per 8-ounce cup (0.24 liters) of brewed coffee.
 For an espresso shot, this comes out to 75mg of caffeine.

 Are you interested in learning more about the difference in caffeine between blonde roast and dark roast?
 You can find more information here.